ToolmanP/Thoughtcrime/pages/AppSystem.md

 - ### Components
 - Gateway: redirect the request to different microservices logseq.order-list-type:: number
-- Service Registry: register the microservice logseq.order-list-type:: number
+- Service Registry + discovery : register the microservice and assign a KV location on it (load balancing) logseq.order-list-type:: number
 - Config Server: a RAFT based KV service logseq.order-list-type:: number